transientskp/tkp/documentation/devref/database/schema.rst

 **inactive**
     Boolean to set an entry to inactive.
-This is done during the :ref:`source association <database_assoc>` procedure, where e.g. the many-to-many cases are handled and an existing entry is replaced by two or more entries.
+This is done during the :ref:`source association <database-assoc>` procedure, where e.g. the many-to-many cases are handled and an existing entry is replaced by two or more entries.

 .. _schema-runningcatalog-flux: